Dinduks/dinduks.github.com/source/_posts/2012-09-25-dont-comment-your-code.markdown

     function getPopoverPlacement(popover, element) {
     }

-The reason why I'm writing this post (rant?) is that I've seen this piece of code
+The reason why I'm writing this post is that I've seen this piece of code

     // The logo's copyright checksum
     const CHECKSUM = "herpderp";

 used to justify the use of comments.

 Wrong.
-I haven't had to think twice before recommending to name that constant `LOGO_COPYRIGHT_CHECKSUM`.
+I didn't need to think twice before recommending to name that constant `LOGO_COPYRIGHT_CHECKSUM`.

-That's quite an easy example to wreck, but one could improve almost any code outta here the same way.
+That's quite an easy example to counter, but one could improve almost any code out there as effortlessly as shown above.

-Let's see some examples of what how we can avoid comments:
+Let's see some examples of how we can avoid comments:

-#### From Jeff Atwood's [Coding without comments](http://www.codinghorror.com/blog/2008/07/coding-without-comments.html) blog post
+### From Jeff Atwood's [Coding without comments](http://www.codinghorror.com/blog/2008/07/coding-without-comments.html) blog post
 A simple but efficient example:

     // square root of n with Newton-Raphson approximation